 Electric cars are nothing new.
 However, they are becoming more mainstream.
 With electric options more accessible than ever, the overall consumer habits are going to shift away from gas guzzlers.
 Just as Hummers were phased out, the same may happen to all gas-only vehicles.

-While it may take a long time to completely rid of gas stations, there are visible strides being taken toward a greener future for the automotive industry.
-There are more smart car charging stations available every day, but if that is something you are worried about, you can even get a smart plug for electric cars.
+While it may take a long time to completely eliminate gas stations, visible strides are being made toward a greener future for the automotive industry.
+More smart car charging stations are available every day, but if that is something you are worried about, you can even get a smart plug for electric cars.

 2. Dabble in Plant-Based Foods